ADN 105 - Meeting Human Needs I

 The focus of this course is to introduce the student to the concepts and philosophy of the nursing program.
 Gordon's Eleven Functional Health Patterns, Maslow's Hierarchy of Human Needs and the care of persons across the life cycle are presented.
 Emphasis is placed on health assessment, health promotion and health maintenance related to self and others.

 The nursing process is introduced to guide the development of critical thinking skills in the delivery of care.
 Pharmacological concepts are introduced as they relate to healthy individuals across the life cycle.
 Under close supervision the student will use knowledge acquired in the classroom and lab skills to provide safe and effective care.
 The roles of the professional nurse are introduced.
 These include: professional behavior, communication, assessment, clinical decision making, caring, teaching-learning, collaboration and management of care.

-Prior or Concurrent: BIO 131 Human Biology I, ENG 110 College Writing I, and PSY 110 General Psychology
+Prior or Concurrent: BIO 131 Anatomy & Physiology I, ENG 110 College Writing I, and PSY 110 General Psychology

 4 Class Hours, 2 Lab Hours, 6 Clinical Hours/Wk for 15 Weeks